 How to Reach Anini?

 As mentioned already, you get shared cars from Roing in the morning.
-It costs INR 800 per head and it is non-negotiable.
+It costs INR 1000 per head and it is non-negotiable.
 You should book your seat on the previous day.
-Otherwise you may not get a seat.
+Otherwise, you may not get a seat.
+A new bus service has also been introduced from Roing to Anini but it may not be available everyday.
+It will be cheaper if you can get it.

 How to Reach Dambuk?